fasi13/Micro-fronEnd-template/readme.md

-# CXS.Admin
+# Micro Front End Template

-Admin Tools - CXS Admin
+Template - Micro Front End

 ## Getting Started

-In order to start with Admin Tools project we require some knowledge and environment setup that will be detailed below
+In order to start with Micro Front End Template project we require some knowledge and environment setup that will be detailed below

 ### Required Knowledge

-Below is detailed the required knowledge to get start working on a feature of Admin Tools, make sure to review each section.
+Below is detailed the required knowledge to get start working on a feature of This Template, make sure to review each section.

 #### React